Mountain Sky View Glamping in Collpapampa, Peru during the Salkantay Trek to Machu Picchu

 High Quality Service & Safety

-• Pre-departure briefing
+• Pre-departure Briefing

-Our official tour guides speak English and Spanish and are professionally trained and certified.
-We choose them for their experience, responsibility, unbridled passion for exploring, and pride in sharing our culture and history.
-In every experience, they will keep you safe and comfortable so you can enjoy your time worry-free!
+Our official tour guides speak English and Spanish and are professionally trained and certified in safety and quality service.
+Chosen for their experience, responsibility, and passion for exploration, they take pride in sharing our culture and history.
+With their guidance, you’ll stay informed, safe, and comfortable, ensuring a worry-free adventure and an unforgettable experience of a lifetime.

 • One Duffle Bag